nystudio107/vitejs-docker-dev/README.md

 Then, when you're ready to do Vite.js development, you:

-* In a terminal, run Vite.js in development mode with `make vite-pnpm run dev`
+* In a terminal, run Vite.js in development mode with `make vite-pnpm run dev` then wait for it to fully start up
 * In a new terminal, run your app that uses Vite.js in development mode with `make app-pnpm run dev`

 Then you can freely make changes to either the Vite.js codebase, or your app's codebase, and they will both be rebuilt when anything changes.